 Mandatory Reporters must file a report regardless of how the information comes to their attention - including but not limited to face-to-face conversations, a written class assignment or paper, class discussion, email, text, or social media post.
-Although Mandatory Reporters must file a report, in most instances, you will be able to control how the report is handled, including whether or not to pursue a formal investigation.
+Although Mandatory Reporters must file a report, in most instances, a person who is subjected to the alleged conduct will be able to control how the report is handled, including whether or not to pursue a formal investigation.
 The University's goal is to make sure you are aware of the range of options available to you and to ensure access to the resources you need.